Balancing Academics with Social Life

 • Social activities (yes, schedule them too!)

-A structured schedule prevents overcommitment and builds in space for recovery.
+A structured schedule prevents overcommitment; helps you set boundaries and builds in space for recovery.

 2. Embrace the “Social Study” Hybrid